Skip to main content

 Understanding Your Endocrine System

-Your is the body’s master communication network.
+Your endocrine system is the body’s master communication network.
 It uses hormones, chemical messengers that travel through your bloodstream, to regulate a vast array of bodily functions.
 Think of it as a finely tuned orchestra, with each hormone playing a specific instrument.
 When the orchestra is in harmony, you feel energetic, resilient, and well.

 When one or more instruments are out of tune, the entire symphony is affected.
 This is why a one-size-fits-all approach to wellness is often ineffective.
 Your hormonal needs are unique to you, and a wellness program that recognizes this is more likely to be successful.